 Intro to Design is a required 3-credit, one-semester course, in which students work in teams on a semester-long project that is different every semester.
 Students in EDNS151 learn to communicate technical ideas and solutions graphically, orally, written, and through prototype demonstrations.
 Cornerstone offers a variety of 3-credit second year “Practice of Design” courses, which build on the 151 foundation while also requiring student teams to manage a client relationship and use commercial software to model, predict, and analyze.
 Students must check with their major department to determine which second year design course is required or permissible.

 By the end of the course, students will be able to demonstrate the ability to:

 - Research the context and background of problems and solutions, including user needs and technical requirements, through scholarly and authoritative sources, and stakeholder input.

 - Design solutions through a cycle of testing, refining, iterating, and feedback.

 - Equitably contribute to team efforts from start to end on a collaborative project, and participate in learning activities and coaching activities in the team.

 - Apply common workplace practices, tools and software in a semester-long team project, including project planning tools, team management tools, tools to generate solution alternatives, decision analysis methods, risk analysis methods, and value proposition analysis/baseline comparison.

 - Present technical ideas and solutions graphically, orally, written, and through prototype demonstrations.

-- Use commercial software to create user interfaces and to collect data for accurate analyses as well as to make reasonable decisions and/or predictive models.
+8. Use commercial software to create user interfaces or to collect data for accurate analyses as well as to make reasonable decisions and/or predictive models.